uclaacm/TeachLAJSBackend/README.md

 $ npm start
 ```

+Contact @malsf21 for the correct /firebase-config.js required to connect to the Firebase project

 The front-end client should now be automatically opened in your browser; however, you can also manually visit it on `localhost:8080`.
 The backend is open on `localhost:8081`.

 ## Developer Notes